 Cognitive factors that make up this general intelligence include fluid reasoning, working memory, visual-spatial processing, general knowledge, and quantitative reasoning.

 Gardner’s theory of multiple intelligences suggests that the traditional definition of intelligence is too limited and restricted.
-Instead, it suggests that people can be intelligent in ways that are not usually captured by IQ tests.
+Instead, it suggests that people can be intelligent in ways not usually captured by IQ tests.

 The 8 Multiple Intelligences